yininghe/yininghe.github.io/index.md

 ---

 ## Hello!
 <p style="text-align: justify"> My name is Yining He, and I am currently a PhD candidate in the the Chemical Engineering and Materials Science department, Michigan State University.
 My advisor is Professor Wei Lai (<a href="https://weilaigroup.org">Weilai Group</a>).
-My expected graduation date is August 2025, and I am now looking for internship opportunities in industry for the 2024 Summer.</p>
+My expected graduation date is December 2025, and I am now looking for internship opportunities in industry for the 2025 Summer.</p>
 <p style="text-align: justify"> </p>